component-driven/component-driven-development/src/exercises/2-3-State_encapsulation/Readme.md

 </>;
 ```

-Or we can encapsulate the state management in a custom Hook, and spread the returned value to each primitive:
+Instead, we can encapsulate the state management in a custom Hook, and spread the returned value to each primitive:

 ```jsx static
 function useDisclosureState({ expanded = false } = {}) {